ljcphillips/appcapella/README.md

 # AppCapella

 Our Final Project at Makers Academy!
-Our goal is to create a web application that allows the user to record multiple videos with sound and be able to play them at the same time, layering the recordings to produce a unique acapella-like song.
+Our goal is to create a web application that allows the user to record multiple videos (up to four) with sound and be able to play them at the same time, layering the recordings to produce a unique acapella-like song in one combined video.

 ## Getting Started
 To run the program, clone this repo into your local computer: